wasserth/TotalSegmentator/README.md

 ### Reference
-For more details see this paper (TODO).
+For more details see this paper [https://arxiv.org/abs/2208.05868](https://arxiv.org/abs/2208.05868).
-If you use this tool please cite the following paper
+If you use this tool please cite it as follows
 ```
-Wasserthal et al. TODO
+Wasserthal J., Meyer M., Breit H., Cyriac J., Yang S., Segeroth M. TotalSegmentator: robust segmentation of 104 anatomical structures in CT images, 2022.
+URL: https://arxiv.org/abs/2208.05868.  arXiv: 2208.05868
 ```
 Moreover, we would really appreciate if you let us know what you are using this tool for.
 You can also tell us what classes we should add in future releases.
 You can do so [here](https://github.com/wasserth/TotalSegmentator/issues/1).